epfl-ada/ada-2022-project-superplainteamname2022/README.md

 #### 6.1 Case study of actors with "specialty"

 1. Find the actors that have the highest average revenue (of movies that he/she is in) in one group but have the lowest in others.
-2. Try to devise a reason for each actor with the situation described in (1).

-#### 6.2 Identify out-dated actors

-1. Find the actors that have a decreasing trend of average revenue of movies that he/she is in.
-2. Correlate the change to the trend found in task 5.
+2. Quantify the distance between top-selling group and low-selling group of an actor and visualize it with the difference between the two groups of movies of an actor.

 ### 7. Build revenue relationship between top-selling movies and other movies in the same closed time period.